cgranell/labpistec-ideas/README.md

 3. A visualization tool so you can access the data.
 At the moment this tool will offer the best possible variables requested for the experiment with filters capabilities (by user, by date ...).

+### Meeting 2017-10-16
+Participants: LABPSITEC (Juani, Diana, Azu)

-Experiment run from 25 to 28 of September.
+First experiment run from 25 to 28 of September 2017.
 Juani/Diana provided 3-day data, Azu 1.5-day data, usign the [app](https://play.google.com/apps/testing/com.geotec.metrics.labpsitec_metrics_project).
-Output data resulting from the metric computation will be here (to be developed soon: @CARLOS)
+Output data resulting from the metric computation will be provided as part of a R package `labpsitecData` (to be released soon: @CARLOS)

 ### Meeting 2017-10-16
 Participants: LABPSITEC (Juani, Diana), GEOTEC (Nacho, Luis, Ditsuhi, Carlos, Sven)